davidlougheed/strkit/README.md

 strkit call \
   path/to/read/file.bam \  # [REQUIRED] One indexed read file (BAM/CRAM)
-  --hq \  # If using accurate reads (HiFi/ONT R10), enable this to get better genotyping & more robust expansion detection --realign \  # If using accurate reads, enable this to enable local realignment / read recovery.
+  --realign \  # If using accurate reads, enable this to enable local realignment / read recovery.
 Good for detecting expansions, but slows down calling.
   --ref path/to/reference.fa.gz \  # [REQUIRED] Indexed FASTA-formatted reference genome
   --loci path/to/loci.bed \  # [REQUIRED] TRF-formatted (or 4-col, with motif as last column) sorted list of loci to genotype